Facing $1.5B deficit, California State University to hike tuition 6% annually for next 5 years

 The tuition hikes won’t affect about 276,000 undergraduates who have their tuition fully covered by financial aid because of their family’s low income.
 Several trustees said they worry about the other 40% of the undergraduates, or about 184,000 students, who don’t qualify for financial aid and who will face increased tuition.
 But they agreed they saw no other alternatives to stabilize the system’s finances.

 “We cannot survive unless we take action.
-No one wants to do this but it is our responsibility,” said Jean Picker Firstenberg, a CSU trustee.
+No one wants to do this, but it is our responsibility,” said Jean Picker Firstenberg, a CSU trustee.

+The California Faculty Association, the union that represents the university system’s faculty and staff, said it opposed the hikes, which will compound to a 34% increase by the 2028-2029 academic year.

+“This misguided and ill-informed idea will price out current and potential students – especially those who identify as Black, brown, immigrant, low-income, and/or first-generation college students,” the union said.